Things To Do in Queenstown in Winter

 Hot Pools

-Queenstown is beautiful but it can get cold in winter - with temperatures often falling beneath freezing overnight.
+Queenstown is beautiful but it can get very cold in winter – with temperatures often falling below freezing overnight.
 Some hotels and accommodation providers have their own spa pools, but we recommend warming up with a visit to the Onsen Hot Pools at Arthurs Point.
 With indoor and outdoor options, this is an excellent way to soothe your aching muscles after a day’s skiing or exploring!
+The gorgeous tubs at Onsen hot pools overlook the Shotover River and surrounding hillside, and it’s easy to kill a few hours here, There’s also a day spa on site so you can complement your hot pools experience with a facial, body treatment or massage and a hot cup of herbal tea… Bliss!

 Historic Boat Cruise